DragRedSim/ArduinoTaikoController/README.md

 ## Fork alterations

 This fork is intended to adapt for a Pro Micro clone board to be the "brains" of the build.
-This introduces certain limitations, especially regarding the number of accessible pins; we have a total of 13 digital and 4 analog/digital inputs to the device.
-All four analog pins will need to be used for the piezos; a controller pad will take up eight pins, four are currently dedicated to LEDs, leaving a total of one free input potentially used to switch the controller mode between Switch controller and keyboard emulation.
+This introduces certain limitations, especially regarding the number of accessible pins; we have a total of 14 digital and 4 analog/digital inputs to the device.
+All four analog pins will need to be used for the piezos; a controller pad will take up eight pins, four are currently dedicated to LEDs, leaving a total of two free inputs potentially used to change the controller mode between Switch controller and keyboard emulation.
 I also want to update the software to be able to select the mode at runtime based on this pin configuration.

 One digital pin can be potentially freed with clever multiplexing of the LEDs, using alternating polarity to control two LEDs off of one pin each, plus one pin to serve as an alternating source/sink.
 The concept is that used in the FE1.1S chip LED control lines.
+However, to do so requires editing of the current led_pins functionality.
+Current thoughts are to store the pin mapping as negatives where driven by the shared pin.
+This is not intended to be handled immediately; if the need arises, it is an option.

 ## Software Setup